nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Similar to **UC02 Edit a contact**, except,
 * a list of projects is shown instead of contacts.
-* a project's details is edited instead of a contact's details.
+* a project's details are edited instead of a contact's details.

 **Use case: UC25 Removing a project's fields**

 Similar to **UC17 Removing tag/language(s)**, except,
-* a project's fields is removed instead of tag/languages(s)
+* a project's details are removed instead of tag/languages(s)

 **Use case: UC26 Clear projects**

 Similar to **UC06 Clear contacts/tag**, except,
-* all projects are cleared instead of contacts.
+* all projects are cleared instead of all contacts.

 <div style="page-break-after: always;"></div>